transloadit/node-sdk/README.md

 If you come from a unix background and fancy faster auto-complete, you'll be delighted to know that all npm scripts are also accessible under `make`, via fakefile.

+## Changelog

+### 1.9.0
+- Adding support for rate limiting to all functionality.
+- Adding `TransloaditClient.streamAssemblies`.
+- Improved API error reporting.
+- Adding more tests.

 ## Authors

 * [Tim Koschützki](https://twitter.com/tim_kos)